convidev-tud/consistency-benchmark/README.md

 The file ``evolution_b`` contains a number of operations.
 The operations are grouped into *SemanticEdit*s whith a *Category* and *Description*.

 * An *Evolution* contains 0..n *SemanticEdit* elements.
-* A *SemanticEdit* contains 0..n **ChangeOperations**.
+* A *SemanticEdit* contains 1..n *Operation*s.
-  * A *SemanticEdit groups ChangeOperations that aim to fulfill a common goal, for example achieving a certain high-level refactoring operation.
+  * A *SemanticEdit groups *Operation*s that aim to fulfill a common goal, for example achieving a certain high-level refactoring operation.
   * A *SemanticEdit* has a *Category* classifying the purpose.
 The ``operations.xsd`` metamodel contains the full list of possible categorties.
   * A *SemanticEdit* has a *Description*.
 This is a free text string to describe in huma-readable text the purpose of the edit.
-* A **ChangeOperation** is one of the following elements.
+* An *Operation* must wraps one of the following elements.
 Please take their exact descriptions and fields from the ``operations.xsd``.
   * *DeleteNode*
   * *DeleteDirectedEdge*
   * *DeleteGroup*